dlubal-software/.github/docs/guide/Q&A.md

 # Q&A 🙏

-For more detailed click [here](https://github.com/orgs/Dlubal-Software/discussions/categories/q-a)
+For more details click [here](https://github.com/orgs/Dlubal-Software/discussions/categories/q-a)